shangobashi/jobrunr-technical-interview/README.md

 - A strike is when the player knocks down all 10 pins on his first roll.
 The frame is then completed with a single roll.
 The bonus for that frame is the value of the next two rolls.
 - In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

+Your 1 hour time starts now.
 We wish you the best of luck!